 But it is very much worth noting what Jojo Rabbit does well, because its flaws gets to its virtues and vice-versa.
-Waititi has a real, valuable skill with kid’s-eye-view tenderness.
+Waititi has a valuable skill with kid’s-eye-view tenderness.
 He knows his way around the anxious, even morbid traditions of children’s literature, and the way children relate to parents, to each other, and to the idea of having to be a grown-up someday.
 When it operates in this vein, it’s so earnest, warm, and cuddlesome that cynicism would be unseemly.
-But whenever Jojo Rabbit asks its historical setting for something more grounded—that is, whenever the story requires the stakes and complexities of WWII—it’s as much a dramatic mishmash and tonal mess as the cynics suspected.
-Some of its jokes land, most of its gut-punches don’t.
-By missing the mark on danger, all that its “just keep going” optimism signifies is that history offers no trauma so traumatizing that you can’t eventually make a Jojo Rabbit about it: simplistic, goofy, whimsically aestheticized, informed more by pop culture than past-tense history or present-tense politics, a lot safer than it thinks, and unsure how, if, or when to be worldly.
-This is a movie that will process the Holocaust by throwing a David Bowie dance party, and if that sounds like hipster myopia, you’re not far off.
+But whenever Jojo Rabbit asks its historical setting for something more grounded—that is, whenever its jokes or gut-punches require the stakes and complexities of WWII—it’s as much a dramatic mishmash and tonal mess as the cynics suspected.
+So in the end, all that its “just keep going” message really signifies is that history offers no trauma so traumatizing that you can’t eventually make a Jojo Rabbit about it: simplistic, goofy, whimsically aestheticized, a lot safer than it thinks, and unable or unwilling to touch past-tense history and present-tense politics.
+This is a movie that will process the Holocaust by throwing a David Bowie dance party, and if that sounds like toothless hipster myopia, you’re not far off.